obonaventure/cnp3/book/transport/tcp.rst

 	  # process acknowledgement

 This heuristic requires an additional variable in the TCB (`dupacks`).
 Most implementations set the default number of duplicate acknowledgements that trigger a retransmission to 3.
 It is now part of the standard TCP specification :rfc:`2581`.
-The `fast retransmit` heuristics improves the TCP performance provided that isolated segments are lost and the current window is large enough to allow the sender to send three duplicate acknowledgements
+The `fast retransmit` heuristic improves the TCP performance provided that isolated segments are lost and the current window is large enough to allow the sender to send three duplicate acknowledgements.

 The figure below illustrates the operation of the `fast retransmit` heuristic.